 I shrug, curling my hand under my chin.
 "Whatever works."

 "Because it's better to get your story out how you want it to, instead of me digging it up in the worst way possible."
 I lean in, one finger on the table in between us.
 "I'm going to write this whether you want me to or not, Potter.
 I'm just giving you the chance to do it on your own terms."

 Albus hesitates, giving me a lengthy consideration.
 Meanwhile, the pieces on the board are clamoring for attention and he mutters a quick, "Pawn to G4," just to shut them up, wincing as he does so.
 He returns his attention to me while Hugo rubs his hands in delight.

 I know what Albus is thinking: last year's biggest headline.
 At their family Christmas dinner, Dom was under the impression that he and Scorpius Malfoy were a little more than best mates.
 Sharing rooms, secret conversations, suspicious pillow fight activity.
 I told her that she was imagining things, but she had a clincher: one evening, Scorpius commented on the sitting room wallpaper and said the pattern complemented the furniture.

 "Wallpaper, Clemence," she said.
 "What straight teenage boy notices wallpaper?"

-While I try to steer clear of justification-by-stereotype, she sort of had a point.
+While I try to steer clear of justification-by-stereotype, the prior evidence was already pretty damning.
 We ambushed Albus, demanding details, but he wouldn't give.
 In the end, we embellished what facts we had and broke the story anyway.
-The story terrorized the two until a couple months later, when Scorpius and Rose entered a courting dance.
+For months, they couldn't be seen together without girls trying to get them to kiss, until the story finally petered out with Scorpius and Rose getting together.

+I pull a notepad from my pocket.
 "Well?"
-I ask, pulling the notepad from my pocket.

-Albus presses his lips together, taking his time as if it's supposed to help him figure me out.
+Albus presses his lips together.
 "You've got nothing.
-Try your bluff on someone else.
 Just because other people are afraid of you doesn't mean I am too."